Brown-Machine-Learning-2024/environment-setup-guide/README.md

 ├── hw2/
 └── ...
 ```
-Don't worry about creating any of the subdirectories yet; we are about to create the `env/` directory and homework directories will be created as you go over the course of the class.
+Don't worry about creating any of the subdirectories yet; we are about to create the `env/` directory, and homework directories will be created as you do the homeworks throughout the semester.

 ### Create the virtual environment
 You only need to do this once during setup.
-Afterwards, you can directly activate the virtual environment with the step below.
+Afterwards, you can directly activate the virtual environment with the next step.

-To create the virtual env, navigate the the directory that contains all your CS1420 projects (`cs1420_code/` in the example file structure above), and run
+To create the virtual environment, navigate to your course directory that will contain all your cs1420 projects (`cs1420_code/` in the example file structure above), and run
 ```
 py -3.9 -m venv env
 ```